Saturday, May 30, 2009

 But before you lose the skivvies, I need one last opinion.
 You might remember that a couple months back, journo/photographer Julieta Sans interviewed me and took photos of Petey and me.
 Yesterday, she sent her favorite, above.

-She also and a cropped a B&W version.
+She also cropped a black-and-white version.
 Not sure which I prefer.
 Any thoughts?

 Thursday, May 21, 2009

 #16 on The Beneficiary International Tour is the Breckenridge Festival of Film, which was kind enough to offer the free digs, along with a liaison who'll guide me throughout the weekend, introduce my film, then talk me up before I participate in a Q&A.

 So I’ll be there, next month, pimping it up where the deer and the antelope get processed into nifty reading lamps.

 Between Cannes and this, I’d better not get too used to the good life.
 So pardon me for a second while I take a look at my Wells Fargo statement….. ah, there is – I’m back down to earth.

 It’s Wednesday, and I’ve got a serious case of the Mondays.

 Maybe it’s post-Cannes depression.
 It’s been tough weaning myself away from that place – the baguettes at Circle K just don’t quite cut it.